manuelosos/collective-variables_testing/documentation/workflow.md

-Here is one example how a call to `main.py` could look like.
+Here is one example how a call to `start_testpipeline.py` could look like.
 ```
-   python3 main.py --runfile_path runfiles/test1.json --result_path results/ --network_path networks/
+   python3 start_testpipeline.py --runfile_path runfiles/test1.json --result_path results/ --network_path networks/
 ```
 The run specified in `test1.json` located in the `runfiles/` folder will be computed.
-If test1 requires an already created network this can be found in the folder `networks/`.
+If test1 requires an already created network this must be located in `networks/`.
 The results of this test will be saved in the folder `results/`.